garagehive/garagehive.github.io/docs/garagehive-create-a-vendor-card.md

 Please note that the majority of the time this should be set up as **DOMESTIC.**

-F.  **Non-stock Item Prefix** - If you have a non-stock profile for this Vendor, if you put a prefix here this will show in front of the part number when you bring it into stock.
+F.  **Nonstock Item Prefix** - If you have a nonstock profile for this Vendor, if you put a prefix here this will show in front of the part number when you bring it into stock.

 ##  PAYMENTS